rafid29mehda/Multi-modal-Medical-Model/1/YOLO-based model.md

 ### **Step 3: Label Images**

-Use a tool like **LabelImg** to annotate your images and generate bounding box coordinates for benign and malignant regions.
+Use a tool like **LabelImg** to annotate the images and generate bounding box coordinates for benign and malignant regions.
 The annotations should be saved in YOLO format.

 - **Benign = 0**
 - **Malignant = 1**